espressomd/espresso/doc/sphinx/io.rst

 changes from timestep to timestep.
 Therefore you have to always use the dataset for the ids to track which position/velocity/force/type/mass entry belongs to which particle.
-To write data to the hdf5 file, simply call the H5md objects write method without any arguments.
+To write data to the hdf5 file, simply call the H5md objects :meth:`espressomd.io.writer.h5md.H5md.write` method without any arguments.

 .. code:: python